 Paragraph 1: “Pissing contest”.
 Gammel has implicitly accused Duchamp of deliberately erasing the Baroness from an important moment in art history, in other words, of theft and lying.
 She should not be surprised that those who knew him or knew those who knew him should be a little unhappy with this!
 And if this text was really intended as an “open response” to her critics, it was much too late and contains far too little that actually engages with that critique.
 In fact, all four pages of this text appear to say as little as possible so as to avoid further pitfalls.

 Paragraph 2.
 What has Thompson finding a replica of the original got to do with anything?
-It neither verifies the claim re the Baroness nor refutes it.
+It neither verifies the claim re either Duchamp or the Baroness nor refutes it.

 Paragraph 3.
 What does Gammel mean by the word “intervention”?
 Is she referring to her changing the translation of this letter to his sister, already published in correct translations by both Naumann and Camfield?
 That looks like shoe-horning evidence to fit a predetermined narrative, and providing the French original next to a mistranslation (the only time the original language is given in her book) is strange in such circumstances, why did she not just use the existing translations — unless she was attempting to impose a different inflexion on this letter?